MA in Screen Studies, Oklahoma State University

 Selected Conference Presentations

 "Mockbusters and Professionalization in the Late-Second New Hollywood."
 Society of Cinema and Media Studies (SCMS).
 Denver, Colorado.
-April 2020. (accepted)
+April 2020. (accepted but conference canceled)

 "The Post-Fordist Film School."
 Society of Cinema and Media Studies (SCMS).
 Seattle, Washington.
 March 2019.